Semistable Reduction of Plane Quartics: Hyperelliptic Curves

 In characteristic $2$, this requirement is dropped, and $\sigma$ may be the identity on some components of $C$.
 This occurs precisely on certain rational components $Z \simeq \PP^1_k$; the exact conditions are given in Proposition~\ref{prop:hyperelliptic_genus2}.
 The quotient map $\pi$ is then of degree one over the images $T_Z := \pi(Z)$.

-To obtain a degree-two morphism, one must compose $\pi$ with a ``partial Frobenius'' map $F\colon T \to T'$, where $T'$ is another rational tree, constructed from $T$ by replacing each component $T_Z$ (where $\sigma$ was trivial) with its Frobenius twist $T_Z^{(2)}$.
-The map $F$ is defined component-wise as the Relative Frobenius morphism $F_{T_Z/k}\colon T_Z \to T_Z^{(2)}$ on these components and the identity elsewhere; the gluing of $T'$ is defined such that $F$ is a well-defined morphism.
-The resulting map, $\pi' := F \circ \pi \colon C \to T'$, is a finite morphism of degree two that realizes the admissible cover, factoring into the separable morphism $\pi$ and the purely inseparable morphism $F$.
+To naturally associate a finite morphism of degree two to $\sigma$ everywhere, one must compose $\pi$ with a ``partial Frobenius'' map $F\colon T \to T'$.
+Here, $T'$ is another rational tree, constructed from $T$ by replacing each component $T_Z$ (where $\sigma$ was trivial) with its Frobenius twist $T_Z^{(2)}$.
+The map $F$ is defined component-wise as the relative Frobenius morphism $F_{T_Z/k}\colon T_Z \to T_Z^{(2)}$ on these components and the identity elsewhere; the gluing of $T'$ is defined such that $F$ is a well-defined morphism.
+The resulting map, $\pi' := F \circ \pi \colon C \to T'$, is a finite morphism of degree two, factoring into the separable morphism $\pi$ and the purely inseparable morphism $F$.
 The curve $T'$ remains a rational tree of the same combinatorial type as $T$; its components are still rational (as the Frobenius twist preserves geometric genus, $T_Z^{(2)}$ remains a smooth genus $0$ curve, and since $k$ is algebraically closed we must have $T_Z^{(2)} \simeq \PP^1_k$), and the map $F$, being purely inseparable, is a homeomorphism that preserves the combinatorial structure of $T$.